Futarimiti/snowmelt-cup-en-trans/invitations/trans.md

-We look forward to your participation, to showcase your strength and flair, to compete with respectful challengers, and to deliver a unique and brilliant chapter for Snowmelt Cup!
+We look forward to your participation, to showcase your strength and flair, to compete against the respectful challengers, and to deliver a unique and brilliant chapter for Snowmelt Cup!